esa-tu-darmstadt/twofloat/README.md

 We do not provide operator overloads because different algorithms are implemented for some operations, and we do not want to choose a default algorithm for the user.

 ## Precision
-Generally speaking, the precision of the double-word arithmetics is twice the precision of the underlying floating-point type.
+Generally speaking, the precision of the double-word arithmetic is twice the precision of the underlying floating-point type.
 However, the range stays the same.
 The following table shows the precision of the different arithmetics:
 | Type | Base | Precision Bits | Roundoff Error Unit | Decimal digits | Range |
 | ---- | --------- | -------------- | ------------------- | -------------- | ----- |
 | `float` | β=2 | p=23+1 | u<sub>float</sub> = β<sup>1-p</sup> = 5.96e-8 | log<sub>10</sub>(2<sup>p-1</sup>) = 6.9 | 1.2e-38 to 3.4e38 |